The strong representation for the nonparametric estimation of length-biased and right-censored data: Introduction

-As to random censorship model, Lo {\&} Singh (1986) considered the PL estimator and its quantile process, by express them as i.i.d. means of bounded random variables plus remainders with order $O(n^{{{ - 3} \mathord{\left/ {\vphantom {{ - 3} 4}} \right. \kern-\nulldelimiterspace} 4}} (\log n)^{{3 \mathord{\left/ {\vphantom {3 4}} \right. \kern-\nulldelimiterspace} 4}} ) $ a.s. uniformly over compact intervals.
-The results in Lo {\&} Singh (1986) not only present a justification of the bootstrap approach for estimating the standard error of the PL estimator and its quantiles, but also provide a way of constructing confidence intervals for the unknown parameters based on the simulated data.
-Furthermore, the order of the remainder term is later improved to be $O(n^{ - 1} \log n )$ a.s. by Burke et al. (1988), Lo et al. (1989), and Gu (1991).
-To characterize the rate of uniform behavior of the PL estimator, Chen {\&} Lo (1997) give some sufficient and necessary conditions on the distribution of survival time, which somehow fill a longstanding gap in the asymptotic theory of lifetime analysis.

-Under LTRC sampling, Lai {\&} Ying (1991) using martingale theory, obtained the functional law of the iterated logarithm for modified PL estimator.
-Furthermore, as an extension of Theorem 1 of Chao {\&} Lo (1988), Gijbels {\&} Wang (1993) studied a strong representation for TJW PL estimator, and obtain the order $O(n^{ - 1} \log n )$ a.s. of the remainder term under suitable condition.
-Zhou (1996) considered more complicated situation when the support of unknown d.f.
-G of the random left-truncation time is equal to the support of d.f.
-W of the minimum variable between interest variable and the random-censoring time, obtained some almost sure representations for the TJW PL estimator of a distribution function.
-The same representations are also considered by Zhou \& Yip (1999), the remainder terms in Zhou Zhou \& Yip (1999) are of order $O(n^{ -1}\log \log n)$ a.s. under suitable integrability assumption, which currently are the best result about the convergent rate.
-For references to some other related strong approximation of PL estimator see Tse (2003), Sellero et al. (2005), Liang et al. (2009), etc.
+Extensive literature focused on the strong representation for the TJW PL-estimator is available.
+Cs\"{o}rg\H{o} and Horv$\acute{a}$th (1982a,1983) and Burke \emph{et al.} (1981) studied the strong representation of the Kaplan-Meier estimator for right-censored data.
+For general censored, Cs\"{o}rg\H{o} and Horv$\acute{a}$th (1982b,c) established strong approximations for the Kaplan-Meier estimator.
+Under LTRC sampling, Lai and Ying (1991) obtained a functional law of the iterated logarithm for the modified PL-estimator by using martingale theory.
+Furthermore, Gijbels and Wang (1993) studied a strong representation for TJW PL-estimator, and obtained the order $O(n^{ - 1} \log n )$ a.s. of the remainder term under some suitable conditions.
+Zhou (1996) considered more complicated situation for distribution function support, and proved a strong approximation for TJW PL process $\{\hat F_n (t) - F(t), t>0\}$ at the rate $O(n^{ - 1} \log ^{1 + \varepsilon } n)\ a.s.$ The rate of approximation is improved by Zhou and Yip (1999), where the remainder term is of order $O(n^{ -1}\log \log n)$ a.s. under some suitable integrability assumptions, which is currently the best result about the convergent rate.
+For references to some other relevant strong approximation results of TJW PL-estimator see Sellero \emph{et al.} (2005), Liang \emph{et al.} (2009), Liu \emph{et al.} (2013) among others.

-Therefore the representation of the PL estimator is interesting problem in the field of probability and statistic, which attracts many attention.
-However, the strong behavior for LBRC design are relatively few studied.
-Recently, Huang {\&} Qin (2011) used sufficiently the potential information in the LBRC design, obtained the weak representation for the nonparametric estimator of the unknown survival distribution, and correspondingly the cumulative hazard estimator.
+Therefore the strong representation of TJW PL-estimator is an interesting problem in the field of probability and statistics, which attracts much attention.
+However, the strong behavior for the PL-estimator in LBRC data is relatively less studied.
+Recently, using the potential property in the LBRC design, Huang and Qin (2011) obtained a weak representation for a modified TJW PL-estimator of an unknown survival distribution.
+The negligible term in the representation is $o_p(1)$.